After reading this blog post, you will have a much better understanding of how to create an offer they can’t refuse.

 The first offer type is where you give them information on your product or service and ask them to buy.
 This is a direct purchase offer.
 These type offers can work if you have a very niche, highly targeted audience that is ready to buy now.
 Otherwise it rarely works.
 Shopping cart software, such as SamCart, could potentially be a good tool to use for this type offer.

 The second offer type is a lead generation offer.
-This is better suited to building a relationship with a prospect prior to asking or the sale.
+This is better suited to building a relationship with a prospect prior to asking for the sale.
 This is accomplished by having a signup form on your website where you ask for their email address in exchange for something of value, such as a free report, checklist, video, or something else that would be of value to them.
 Once they enter their email address, they are automatically placed into your sales funnel.

-Your sales funnel will allow you to send them weekly emails with even more value, then after four or five emails, you will ask for the sale.
+Your sales funnel will allow you to send them weekly emails with even more value.
+Then after four or five emails, you will ask for the sale.
 The other advantage of the lead generation offer is it allows you to build a relationship with them over a period of time.
 They learn to trust what you are saying and will be easier to sell when you make an offer to purchase your product or service.

 You could also have a combination of the two.
 You will see this on TV advertisements.
 You can look at SunSetter Awnings for an example of using multiple offers.
 On their website, they have the free info kit, a $200 off promotion and a phone number to call.
 You can also purchase an awning directly on their website.
 They also periodically run TV ads.